ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-1-1.md

-Chapter 1: Introduction: Overview of Virtual Communication in a Remote Work Environment
+Overview of Virtual Communication in a Remote Work Environment
 =======================================================================================

 In this chapter, we provide an overview of virtual communication in a remote work environment.
 We will discuss the importance of virtual communication and how it has become an essential part of many industries and organizations.